AckerlyXu/heima/articles/virtual-machines/windows/sqlclassic/virtual-machines-windows-classic-sql-server-premium-storage.md

 * Test failovers.
 * Switch the AFP back to SQL1 and SQL2

-## <a name="appendix-migrating-a-multisite-alwayson-cluster-to-premium-storage"></a> Appendix: Migrating a Multisite Always On Cluster to Premium Storage
+## Appendix: Migrating a Multisite Always On Cluster to Premium Storage
 The remainder of this topic provides a detailed example of converting a multi-site Always On cluster to Premium storage.
 It also converts the Listener from using an external load balancer (ELB) to an internal load balancer (ILB).

 ### Environment